Nothing else helps us keep track of the ups and downs in the stock market world better than blogs.

 Aside from the usual reports on the latest news and updates, blogs offer us a new perspective on stock market.
-This is especially helpful for those investors who are still treading the waters.
+This is especially helpful for those investors who are still beginners since reading a wide range of opinions and discussions will help you to formulate a general perception of the markets and gain a better understanding.

-Blogs provide a space to discuss topics about the industry.
-More importantly, they give us insights and opinions that ultimately help shape the world of the stock market.
+Blogs serve as a space to discuss topics about the industry.
+More importantly, they also give us key insights and opinions which we might not have the knowledge to develop that ultimately helps shape the world of the stock market.

 In Singapore, where the financial environment is very much alive and well, blogs are one of the best places to learn about investing.